 1. Meetings: The Commission shall meet on the third Tuesday of each month in the Town Hall at 5:30 p.m.
 Three consecutive or six total unexcused absences is cause for removal from the Commission.
 Emergency meetings may be convened on request of the Chairman or three members of the Commission.
 All meetings are to be conducted with the reference of the Right to Know Law RSA 91-A.

-2. Applications and Fees: Applications for Certificates of Appropriateness shall be made on application forms available from the Selectmen's Office.
+2. Applications and Fees: Applications for Certificates of Appropriateness shall be made on application forms available from the Selectmen's Office and here.
 For consideration at a scheduled meeting of the Board, the application must be filed with the secretary or designated agent of the Board at least fifteen (15) days before the date of that meeting.
 Copies of plans or sketches or drawings shall accompany applications.
 Fees in the amount of $3.00 per abutter may be required for any major reconstruction, new construction, or exterior construction at the discretion of the Historic District Commission.

 3. Commission Findings: The Commission shall notify the applicant (and the building inspector/selectmen) of its decision within a reasonable period of time, not to exceed 45 days and, in the event of a negative decision, shall furnish the applicant with a copy of its decision with reasons.
 If the applicant brings in professional consultants, the cost for such consultants shall be borne by the applicant.
 Further, if the Commission has to retain professional consultants, the cost for such consultants shall be borne by the applicant.